Information for International Applicants

 Professional Licensure Information

 If you live outside Ohio and are considering enrolling in an online program that leads to a professional license, we highly recommended that you contact the appropriate state licensing agency in your state or the state where you intend to work to seek the most up-to-date information about state licensure requirements before beginning the program.
-Ohio State makes every effort to ensure licensure information is current; however, licensure regulations are frequently revised.
+Ohio State makes every effort to ensure information about educational requirements for licensure is current; however, licensure regulations are frequently revised.
+Separate from educational requirements, state licensure boards may require applicants to complete professional examinations, background checks, years of professional experience, jurisprudence exams, etc.

-For licensing board contact information, licensure requirements and program approval status, please see below.
+For licensing board contact information, educational requirements for licensure and program approval status, please see below.

 Have questions about professional licensure requirements?
 Contact the State Authorization team.